-Discontinuity refers to the planar discontinuity or the line of intersection of two planar discontinuities whichever is important from the point of view of instability of rock slopes.
+1 Discontinuity refers to the planar discontinuity or the line of intersection of two planar discontinuities whichever is important from the point of view of instability of rock slopes.

-The effect of ground water on the SMR has been considered indirectly by RMRbasic
+2 The effect of ground water on the SMR has been considered indirectly by RMRbasic.

-The SMR shall not be applicable where length of joints along dip direction is less than 5 percent of affected slope height.
+3 The SMR shall not be applicable where length of joints along dip direction is less than 5 percent of affected slope height.